-Figure 5: Factors that influence communality's attitudes towards persons with physical disability
+Figure 6: Factors that influence communality's attitudes towards

-Figure 5 show the factors that influence communality's attitudes towards persons with physical disability, and the findings reveal that: religious teachings, media, illiteracy, peer pressure, and parent's conduction are some of the factors that influence communality's attitudes towards persons with physical disability.
+Table 6 and figure 6 show the factors that influence communality's attitudes towards persons with physical disability, and the findings reveal that: religious teachings, media, illiteracy, peer pressure, and parents conduction are some of the factors that influence communality's attitudes towards persons with physical disability.

-The community's attitudes towards persons who are physically disabled were largely attributed to illiteracy level in the community (22%).
-The people in Mbale district had no idea that disabled people are just as normal as any other person in the society and that they should be treated as the rest.
+The community's attitudes towards persons who are physically disabled was largely attributed to illiteracy level in the community (22%).
+The people in Wakiso district had no idea that disabled people are just as normal as any other person in the society and that they should be treated as the rest.
 The lack of enough schools in the community is also a factor that attributed to such negativity.
-Poverty levels m1e parents not enroll their children to schools.
+Poverty levels mle parents not enroll their children to schools.